+The emails encrypted by Hornetsecurity are protected by design against attacks of this kind, since Hornetsecurity does not even allow the different content types (multipart/mixed) required for the attack.
 The encryption methods themselves – S/MIME and PGP – were not broken; rather, vulnerabilities were found in email clients for HTML emails that bypass these encryption techniques.
 In addition, we object to the recommendation of various security researchers to generally deactivate content encryption: PGP and S/MIME are still not per se more insecure than a pure transport-encrypted transmission or no encryption at all, even after this publication.
 Since the attack requires a MitM attack, i.e. a breaking of the possible transport encryption, a general levering out of content encryption would be fatal: Possible attackers could even read the email traffic directly like a postcard!

 Hornetsecurity Encryption Service, which is immune to EFAIL, does not require any client plug-ins: Encryption and decryption are fully automated by Hornetsecurity in the cloud – no installation, maintenance or user interaction is required – simply secure!